urfave/negroni/README.md

 }
 ~~~

-Then install the Martini package (**go 1.1** and greater is required):
+Then install the Negroni package (**go 1.1** and greater is required):
 ~~~
-go get github.com/go-martini/martini
+go get github.com/codegangsta/negroni
 ~~~

 Then run your server: